-While the Complainant received his personal documents from [a member of Mr I's family], he has been unable to obtain a refund.
+The Complainant has been communicating with [a member of Mr I's family] since the Adviser became unwell however, he has been unable to obtain a refund of fees paid to the Adviser.19

 On 25 October 2017 a medical report, dated 15 September 2017, was provided to the Authority.
-The report of [the medical practitioner] states that the Adviser suffers from severe depression and cerebrovascular disease.
+The report of [a medical practitioner] states that the Adviser suffers from severe depression and cerebrovascular disease.
 The report also notes the Adviser's total lack of competence to manage his affairs in relation to his property, partial capacity to communicate and poor understanding of his situation.